wallace-js/wallace/README.md

 ### 3. Freedom

-Wallace is perhaps the world's only *fully open* framework, in that you can override *all* run time operations at a very granular level, if you so choose.
+Wallace is perhaps the world's only *fully open* framework, in that you can override *all* run time operations at a granular level if you need to.

 This gives you freedom to do anything, such as: